barbaraalvarenga/barbaraalvarenga/README.md

 ### Hi there 👋
+Sou estudante de programação full stack, com objetivos de me tornar uma desenvolvedora de software.
+Estou sempre disposta a aprender novas tecnologias, e sou muito interessada na área de desenvolvimento full stack
 <!--
 **barbaraalvarenga/barbaraalvarenga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...